 Reporting any changes to immigration

-Please be aware that some visas may restrict or prohibit working, particularly if you hold a full-time study visa.
+Be aware that some visas may restrict or prohibit working, particularly if you hold a full-time study visa.
 To understand the specific restrictions and conditions that apply to your visa, it's essential to review the terms during the application process.

 For comprehensive information, please visit our dedicated Study in New Zealand page.
 At IDP, we are committed to providing you with all the resources and guidance you need to make your academic journey in New Zealand a success.
-Chat with us today.